Classic search

 Why isn't my business showing up on Google?

-The five most common reasons a business stays invisible on Google — and how to fix each one.
+The five most common reasons a business stays invisible on Google, and how to fix each one.

 Google can't find or read your site

-Common causes worth checking in order:
+Common causes, worth checking in this order:

 You have no topical authority

-Thin content looks like:
+Thin content usually looks like:

 Your site is too slow or broken